ai-cfia/louis/README.md

 ```

 To use these images in your deployment, update your docker-compose.yml to reference these pre-built images instead of building them locally.

+## MCP Tools Integration

+This project uses [MCP-Bridge](https://github.com/SecretiveShell/MCP-Bridge) to provide OpenAI API compatibility for MCP (Model Context Protocol) tools.
+MCP-Bridge connects to the GPT Researcher MCP server and makes these tools available through a standard OpenAI API endpoint.

+The MCP-Bridge configuration is located in the `deployment/mcp-bridge` directory.
+See the README in that directory for more information on customizing the MCP-Bridge configuration.